Balanced Successful Living

 without retaliating.
 You bear with others' imperfections, faults and

 differences.
-You give them room to changeroom to make mistakes
+You give them room to change, room to make mistakes

 without coming down hard on them.”
 (Steven Cole)